 *of which at least one is from the three electives mentioned in this programme outline (period 2 and 3).
-For more information please read the text below about the programme structure.
+For more information please read the text below about the elective course.

 In the first block, the Advanced Neuropsychology Course will provide in-depth knowledge of various cognitive disorders including amnesia, agnosia and executive dysfunction, Moreover, this will be coupled to current models of cognitive function, the latest insights from neuroanatomy and to various aetiologies such as stroke, brain tumour and neurodegenerative diseases.